uw-astro-480/uw-astro-480.github.io/docs/arcsat/observing.md

 | Wed 6/4  |               |               |
 | Thu 6/5  |               |               |

-The first half of the night will run from evening twilight until 1:00 AM PDT.
-The second half of the night will run from 1:00 AM PDT until morning twilight.
-Small changes to accommodate specific targets can be made as long as they are communicated to the instructors and both teams agree.
+The first half of the night will run from evening twilight until 0:00 AM PDT.
+The second half of the night will run from 0:00 AM PDT until morning twilight.
+Small changes in the handover time to accommodate specific targets can be made as long as they are communicated to the instructors and both teams agree.

 ### Slack channels